-If you migrated from Loftware to NiceLabel, you can use your existing PAS command files with NiceLabel label templates (.nlbl) \FORMAT command checks if .nlbl file exists with the same name as .lwl.
+If you migrated from Software to NiceLabel, you could use your existing PAS command files with NiceLabel label templates (.nlbl) FORMAT command checks if the.nlbl file exists with the same name as .lwl.

 9.1.7.1.
 PAS Command File Example